-1. SCALE: The Partnership is comprised of a single university working directly with more than 200 schools, 173,000 students, and 8,000 teachers.
+1. SCALE: The Partnership is comprised of a single university working directly with more than 227 schools, 182,000 students, and 8,000 teachers.
 This size tends to invite complexity and often requires substantial resources for maintenance and development.

-2. LONGEVITY: Originally established in 1984, the Partnership remains vibrant after 28 years of continuous function.
+2. LONGEVITY: Originally established in 1984, the Partnership remains vibrant after more than 30 years of continuous function.
 Given the myriad of changes in our schools, society, and communities over the last quarter of a century, the Partnership has had to adapt to a constantly changing world.